Traffic light coalition in Rhineland-Palatinate stands | Free press - The Courier

 Mainz (dpa) – More than five weeks after the start of coalition negotiations in Rhineland-Palatinate, the SPD, Greens and FDP have agreed on a new edition of their government alliance.

-The coalition negotiations, which began on March 23, were concluded, it was said Friday morning from circles of the three parties involved.
-“All substantive and structural questions have been decided”, said one participant.
+The obligation imposed by the Greens for all new construction to install solar systems on the roofs of homes, initially only applies to new commercial buildings and parking spaces with more than 50 parking spaces.

-The state presidents and top candidates Malu Dreyer (SPD), Anne Spiegel (Greens) and Daniela Schmitt (FDP) want to inform the public about the results on Friday afternoon in the Alte Lokhalle in Mainz.
-The SPD, the Greens and the FDP will vote on the new coalition agreement at separate party congresses on 6 May.
+The Ministry of Family, Women and Integration will also be responsible for culture in the future.
+The other Ministries of the Interior and Sports, Finance, Education and Justice will remain unchanged.

+On Thursday, all three parties will vote on the coalition agreement at party congresses.
+After that, the ministers and state secretaries would be introduced.
 The three parties formed their first government alliance in 2016.
 In the state elections on March 14, they again got a majority of the seats.
-During the inaugural session of the new state parliament on May 18, Prime Minister Dreyer will be re-elected as head of government.
+Prime Minister Dreyer will be re-elected on May 18.